Free · Open Source · Windows & macOS

 Claude Code in the terminal is not the same as in VS Code.
 It's faster, cleaner, with no layers slowing it down.

 Anyone who's worked with both knows the difference.
-Kivun Terminal gives you that experience — with Hebrew.
+ClaudeCode Launchpad CLI gives you that experience — with Hebrew.

 • Faster performance